-I have this cat info for you as a result of decades of cat ownership and 20 years of providing veterinary care for thousands of cats.
+This cat info comes to you as a result of decades of cat ownership and 20 years of providing veterinary care for thousands of cats.
 If it happens to a cat, I have probably seen it, and in many cases, have lived with it.
 This gives me a unique perspective on house cat care, cat illness prevention, and cat comfort.

 So …let’s get started!